Sustainable Cropping Systems Under a Changing Climate

 28. Investigation of diversified cropping systems for climate resilience

-29. Models evaluation under diversified cropping systems
+29. Models evaluation in diversified cropping systems

 30. Integrated pest management in different cropping systems